hexinatgithub/reactnd-project-myreads-starter/README.md

 ```

 Remember that good React design practice is to create new JS files for each component and use import/require statements to include them where they are needed.

+## Front end
+[App.js](./src/App.js) contain is the root of your app, it use Route to render different page base on the url.
+It manage its own state, include `books` that user is added to the shelf, and use `BooksAPI.js` to update its state after result is fetched.

+[Book.jsx](./src/Book.jsx) contain the Book component return proper HTML and has some props action called when some event happen.
+When user change the book shelf Book call `onUpdateBook` action.

+[SearchPage.jsx](./src/SearchPage.jsx) render the search Page and contain a Link back to main page.
+Call `onUpdateBook` action when the search result Book change the shelf property and should pass a `shelfBooks` array to find out some book is already in user's shelf and get some data from it.

 ## Backend Server